Glendale Public Works

 In November 1997, the residents of Glendale passed a proposition adding an additional $7.00 per quarter to their refuse bill to be set-aside in a separate fund for a Sewer Lateral Repair Program.
 This program was designed to help our residents who have to pay for sanitary sewer lateral repairs between its connection with the sewer main and the house connection.
 This is not a sewer cleaning service.

-If you think you have a collapsed sewer lateral or have been informed that you do by a contractor or the Metropolitan St. Louis Sewer District, please contact City Hall at (314) 965-3600 in order to have an application for this program mailed to you, or click on this sewer lateral program link for online access to the printable application and more specific information about our sewer lateral program.
+If you think you have a collapsed sewer lateral or have been informed that you do by a contractor or the Metropolitan St. Louis Sewer District, please contact City Hall at (314) 965-3600 in order to have an application for this program mailed to you, or click on this SEWER LATERAL REPAIR PROGRAM for online access to the printable application and more specific information about our sewer lateral program.
 Click on this link for information regarding the disposal of fats, oils and grease that can cause problems with a sanitary sewer system.

 SIDEWALKS AND CURBING PROGRAM

-Street sweeping services will be provided throughout the City on an as-needed basis, (usually in June).
+Street sweeping services will be provided throughout the City on an as-needed basis, usually in June.
 Notice is given to the residents when street sweeping is scheduled.
 In order to assure a thorough cleaning of our streets, we ask that all residents try not to park their vehicles on the street during the week of scheduled street sweeping services.
-The City’s main arterial roads, Sappington and Kirkham, are swept once per month weather permitting.
+The City’s main arterial roads, N. Sappington and Kirkham, are swept once per month weather permitting.

 Our Public Works Department is responsible for all City street repairs and maintenance, curb removal and replacement and striping of City streets.
 They are also involved in storm water projects throughout the City.